rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 ### Content management system architecture

-Rackspace Support technicians might this architecture for a content management system (CMS) such as Drupal.
+Rackspace Support technicians might use this architecture for a content management system (CMS) such as Drupal.
 Typically, we configure the application to heavily use caching, with Varnish for some static content and Memcached for database query caching.
 This configuration also enables you to scale horizontally quickly for events or high traffic.

 <img src="{% asset_path cloud-servers/rackspace-open-cloud-reference-architecture/two_0.png %}" alt="" />